Governor signs Medicaid transformation bill; new format projected to start in July 2021

 North Carolina is one of 13 states that have not expanded their Medicaid program through the federal Affordable Care Act.

-Voters in red-state Oklahoma narrowly approved this week a referendum to expand its program.
+In a referendum Tuesday, voters in red-state Oklahoma narrowly approved Medicaid expansion.

-Republican legislative leadership, including Senate leader Phil Berger, R-Rockingham, have been adamant about their opposition, foremost citing concerns that the federal government could renege on its 90% share of administrative costs for expansion.
+North Carolina’s top Republican legislators, including state Senate leader Phil Berger, R-Rockingham, have been adamant in their opposition, foremost citing concerns that the federal government could renege on its promise to pay 90% of expansion’s administrative costs.

 Krawiec said the legislature has “put so much effort into transforming Medicaid to help with budget certainty and better health outcomes.”